gau-nernst/gan/README.md

 - WGAN: it is necessary to train Discriminator more than Generator (so that Discriminator is a good EMD estimator given a fixed Generator), otherwise Discriminator may collapse `D(x) = D(G(z))`.
 - Optimizer: most GANs use Adam with low `beta1` (0.5 or 0.0).
 Some GANs (WGAN-GP, NVIDIA GANs) require `beta1=0` for stable training.
 WGAN uses RMSprop.
 I haven't experimented with other optimizers.
 SGD probably won't be able to optimize the minimax game.
 GANs also don't use weight decay.
 - Provide label information helps with GAN training.
 I didn't try modifying Discriminator to classify all classes + fake (suggested by [Salimans 2016](https://proceedings.neurips.cc/paper/2016/hash/8a3363abe792db2d8761d6403605aeb7-Abstract.html)), but Conditional GAN seems to speed up convergence.
 Conditional GAN probably prevents mode collapse also.
-- Progressive GAN: I don't implement progressive growing.
-Training at 64x64, using most of the training details from the paper, Discriminator outputs explode without Discriminator output L2 penalty (section A.1).
-The paper also used EMA on Generator, but I haven't tried.
+- Progressive GAN:
+  - I don't implement progressive growing.
+  - Training is quite unstable, even at low resolutions.
+Loss often becomes NaN after a while.
+Maybe gradient clipping is needed.
+  - Equalized learning rate helps with training stability.
+I have tried not using Equalized LR and scaling LR accordingly but it didn't work.
+I still think Equalized LR is not necessary since no other networks need that.
+  - I'm not sure if Discriminator output drift penalty is necessary
 - StyleGAN: mini-batch standard deviation in Discriminator and beta1=0 seem to be important.
 Tanh is not used in Generator (to force values in [-1,1])
 - SA-GAN: Generator uses Conditional Batch Norm for conditional generation, which follows [Miyato 2018](https://arxiv.org/abs/1802.05637).
 BigGAN, which extends SA-GAN, does not change this aspect.
 There is no evidence yet, but I think Conditional / Adaptive Instance Norm should be better (StyleGAN's approach).
 - EMA of the Generator is extremely beneficial.
 Training DCGAN on CelebA, EMA reduces strange artifacts, makes the generated images smoother and more coherent.
 [Yazıc 2019](https://arxiv.org/abs/1806.04498) studies this effect.
 NVIDIA GANs (Progressive GAN, StyleGAN series) and BigGAN use EMA.